fbpx

 • Must be located in the Vancouver, Calgary, or Okanagan region (Okanagan classes are held in Lake Country)

-• Being a puppy-raiser is a 2 year commitment (*note, PADS is working towards reducing our turn in age to between 15-18 months), but our sincere hope is that every volunteer who signs onto the role will continue to puppy-raise after their first puppy.
+• Raising a single PADS pup is a 15-18 month commitment (usually, from when the pup is 2 months old until they enter Advanced Training at 16-18 months old), but our sincere hope is that every volunteer who signs onto the role will continue to puppy-raise after their first puppy.

-• Raisers must be able to take the puppy to work or school (if applicable), and must be permitted a dog in their home.
+• Raisers must be able to take the puppy to work or school (if applicable), and must be permitted to have a dog in their home.

 Puppy Selection and Placement